ASTR0MNSTR/ASTR0MNSTR/README.md

-- 👋 Hi, I’m Oleh Ryzhov, B.Sc.
-Astronomy, a.k.a. @ASTR0MNSTR
+- 👋 Hi, I’m Oleh Ryzhov, MSc Astronomy, a.k.a. @ASTR0MNSTR (stupid nickname from my childhood XD)
-- 👀 I’m interested in Extragalactic Astronomy, especially in ISM, AGNs, feedback mechanisms and galactic evolution.
+- 👀 I’m interested in Extragalactic Astronomy, especially in ISM, AGNs, feedback mechanisms and galaxy evolution.
-- 🌱 I’m currently searching for dual AGNs, and will submit paper by May 2025
+- 🌱 I’m currently searching for dual AGNs and will submit a paper by the end of 2026
 - 💞️ I’m looking to be still alive after so many years of active research XD
 - 📫 How to reach me: ryzhovuniv27@gmail.com